collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### About Forks

 When you fork a repo, GitHub creates a copy of the repo, in your user (or organizational) account, with your user name in the URL.
 The fork will be an exact copy of the original repo at the time it was forked.
 You will be the only person with read/write access to it unless you give read/write access to someone else.
-If the project maintainer accept your pull request, he or she will pull the changes into the original repository.
+If you make changes to the fork, the original repo will not be affected unless you submit a pull request and a project maintainer pulls your changes into the original repository.
+When you delete a fork, you are not deleting the original repo.

 <!--
 https://help.github.com/articles/fork-a-repo
 Most commonly, forks are used to either propose changes to someone else's project/upstream repository or to use someone else's project as a starting point for your own idea.
-Make the fix.
-Submit a pull request to the project owner.

-"Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."

-If you make changes to it, the repo you want to contribute to will not be affected unless you submit a pull request and it is merged.
  -->

 </td></tr>